mikhailmikhalchuk/mcbattlefront/README.md

 - To change the respawn time, run `/scoreboard players set @a respawnTime <time>`.
 Note that time is in ticks and not seconds.

-- Run `/scoreboard players set <player> show-actionbar-cooldown <0|1>` to hide or show the cooldown of the currently selected ability above the hotbar.

 Issues?
 Report them on this repository's [issues page](https://github.com/MikhailMCraft/mcbattlefront/issues)!

 ## To-do